Robust Bayesian FDR Control using Bayes Factors, with Applications to Multi-tissue eQTL Discovery: Simulation Study: Single-tissue eQTL Discovery

 We simulate data for $\pi_0 = 0.15,...,0.95$ and create 20 independent replicates for each $\pi_0$ value.
 We apply the Storey and B-H procedures using both $p_{minp}$ and $p_{bf}$, and use the gene-level Bayes factors for the EBF and QBF procedures.

-Again, we first examine the $\hat \pi_0$ estimates from the EBF, QBF, and Storey procedures.
+We first examine the $\hat \pi_0$ estimates from the EBF, QBF, and Storey procedures.
 The estimates from the QBF and the Storey procedures are based on permutations.
 We vary the number of permutations from 100 to 500 to 5000 for $\gamma = 0.5$.
 We average the $\hat \pi_0$ estimates over replicates and summarize the results in Table \ref{pi0.est.sim2.tbl}.
-The $\hat \pi_0$ estimates obtained by the Storey procedure based on $p_{bf}$ are not shown -- as expected, they are remarkably close to the QBF estimates with the same amount of permutation repeats.
+The $\hat \pi_0$ estimates obtained by the Storey procedure based on $p_{bf}$ are almost identical to the QBF estimates with the same permutation repeats.
+To avoid the redundancy, they are not shown.
 All the estimates satisfy the upper-bound requirement.
 The EBF procedure consistently yields the most conservative estimate.
 The results from the QBF and Storey procedures based on $p_{minp}$ are mostly similar, although the QBF estimates are slightly less conservative.
 One important observation is that for all three methods, the $\hat \pi_0$ estimates have very little variation according to the number of permutations, which is mostly expected for the reason discussed in section \ref{qbf.sec}.

 We then proceed to examine the realized false discovery and false non-discovery rates obtained by the B-H, Storey, QBF, and EBF procedures.
 The results are summarized in Tables \ref{fdp.sim2.tbl} and \ref{fnp.sim2.tbl}.
 Because the estimates of $\hat \pi_0$ from the QBF procedure have only small variation for different numbers of permutations, its realized FDP and FNP results are virtually invariant with respect to the permutation numbers; therefore, we only report the results using $\hat \pi_0$ estimated by 100 permutations.
 Contrary to the Bayesian procedures, the number of permutations directly impacts the precision of the permutation $p$-values and consequently alters the outcomes of the $p$-value based FDR control procedures.
 Such impacts can be severe especially when the value of $\pi_0$ is close to 1.
 In our experiment, when $\pi_0 = 0.95$, with 500 permutations, neither the Storey nor the B-H procedure is able to reject a single null hypothesis.
 The issue seems to be resolved by performing more permutations; however, we have to pay a steep price in computations even in this simple setting.